CorentinBOISCOTTE/IceCream/README.md

 # IceCreamRush
 ![Image](Screenshots/01.png)

-IceCreamRush is a little game made by 4 developpers in 5 days in Unity.
+IceCreamRush is a little mobile game made by 4 developpers in 5 days in Unity.
 The game had a predefined theme, "Summer" which we had to take into account while making the game.
 A final constraint we had is that this game should be played on mobile.

 ### Presentation